Job candidates, students, and even apartment hunters may need to supply a character reference letter to their would-be employer, program, or landlord.

+Jane is efficient, detail-oriented, and extremely competent.
 She often successfully finishes a task well before the deadline.
-She is extremely organized, and never misses a deadline or forgets an assignment.
+She is very organized and never misses a deadline or forgets an assignment.

 If you have any questions, please do not hesitate to contact me.

-Tips for Writing a Character/Personal Reference Letter
+Tips for Writing a Personal Reference Letter

-- Think before saying yes.
-Before agreeing to write a character reference letter, be sure that you can write a positive and honest letter.
-If you cannot, it is better to say no; this will give the person the chance to ask someone who can write a stronger letter.
+Think before saying yes.
+Before agreeing to write a character reference letter, be sure that you can write one that is positive and honest.
+If you cannot, it is better to say no; this will give the person a chance to ask someone who can write a stronger letter.

-- Be specific.
-In your letter, focus on two or three specific qualities or abilities the person has that makes them a good fit for the job or school.
-Look at the job listing, or the school website, for a sense of the qualities the employer or school might be looking for.
+- Research the position: Look at the job listing or the school website for a sense of the qualities the employer or school might be looking for.
 Provide an example of a time the person demonstrated each of these qualities.